5 Awesome Beginner Kettlebell Exercises for Beginners

 1. Kettlebell Squats

-Squats are seriously one of the easiest exercises that one can do, and kettlebell squats are one of the best beginner kettlebell exercises.
+When it comes to strength training, squats are seriously one of the best exercises that one can do for your entire body, and the kettlebell squat and the kettlebell goblet squat is one of the best when it comes to a beginner kettlebell workout.

 So what do kettlebells add to the equation?
 Pragmatism.

-When you lift up a kettlebell and squat down, you’re replicating one of the most common motions that we all do:
+When you lift up a kettlebell and squat down, you’re not only getting a full body kettlebell workout, you’re replicating one of the most common motions that we all do:

 Picking up groceries!